Showing posts sorted by relevance for query doomsday warrior. Sort by date Show all posts

 The Lost Traveler

 Author Steve Wilson has written a number of non-fiction books about motorcycles.
-In 1978 he launched a trilogy of motorcycle mystery fiction loosely titled 'Jack the Dealer' - “Dealer's Move” (1978), “Dealer's War” (1980), Dealer's Wheels (1982).
-The novel that he's mostly associated with is an unusual hybrid of science-fiction, western and biker action known as “The Lost Traveler”.
-Originally published in 1977, it has been reprinted numerous times with different artwork (at one point the additional title of “Holocaust Angels”) including various accolades commending the author and story.
-In 2013 a Kindle version was released by Dr. Cicero Books that contained the complete novel and an interview with the author.
-My review is based on the original 1977 version...because I only want one copy of this thing.
+In 1978, he launched a trilogy of motorcycle mystery fiction loosely titled Jack the Dealer - Dealer's Move (1978), Dealer's War (1980), and Dealer's Wheels (1982).
+The novel that he's mostly associated with is an unusual hybrid of science-fiction, western, and biker action known as The Lost Traveler.
+Originally published in 1977, it has been reprinted numerous times with different artwork (at one point the additional title of Holocaust Angels) including various accolades commending the author and story.
+In 2013, a Kindle version was released by Dr. Cicero Books that contained the complete novel and an interview with the author.
+My review is based on the original 1977 version because I only want one copy of this thing.

 Like any post-apocalyptic formula, this novel begins with the big bang.
-Countries nuke the Hell out of each other, releasing bombs, drugs an chemicals in an all-consuming effort to destroy each other.
-This event is aptly titled BLAM.
-This offensive lottery is summarized in the opening pages, outlining how California's biker gang, Hell's Angels, just happened to run into the US President's convoy and join him as a gritty, beer-toting security force.
-As preposterous as it sounds, it really makes sense – the Angels aren't that intoxicated by the drugs and chemicals due to their over excessive indulgence through the 60s and 70s.
+Countries nuke the Hell out of each other, releasing bombs, drugs, and chemicals in an all-consuming effort to destroy each other.
+This event is aptly titled "BLAM".
+This is all conveniently summarized in the opening pages.
+In the novel's begining, California's biker gang, Hell's Angels, just happen to run into the U.S. President's convoy.
+They agree to join his security force as gritty beer-toting commandos.
+As preposterous as it sounds, it really makes sense – the Angels aren't that intoxicated by the drugs and chemicals due to their body's tolerance of 60s and 70s drug use.
 The president embraces their culture and adopts the Hell's Angels into the head of state.
-The Angels and what's left of the US government create a massive sanctuary known as The Fief (an idea held in fief for the unborn and the future) in the San Joaquin Valley.
-Like most of the 80s doomsday yarns, this one sets up two warring factions – The Fief (California and it's slave camps, farms, tyranny) and it's neighboring, equally violent gang called Peregrine Gypsies, which have their own enforcer biker gang called The Gypsies.
-Fast forward 200+ years.

-Like Robert Tine's (Richard Harding) later series 'Outrider', this novel showcases the warring factions in cardinal points.
+Like Robert Tine's (Richard Harding) later series Outrider, this novel showcases the warring factions in cardinal points.
 The South (Texas and the Gulf Coast) is controlling oil and petrol (a cherished commodity when using motorcycles as military) and that cartel is on a trade basis with The Gypsies, who control the East.
 A pipeline is considered too vulnerable for the preying nomads, so there is a Juice Route created for tankers to run 'n gun.
 The North isn't really mentioned much other than it's frosty and an undesirable location for anyone.
 The point to all this is that essentially Hell's Angels are the good guys and we are introduced to the central character Long Range.

 Long Range is our young, coming of age hero that's accepting the monomyth invitation.
 This journey puts Long Range on the Juice Route into the East to grab a Professor Sangria.
 He has a green thumb and can miraculously grow crops in the charred landscape known as Dead Lands.
 He's the only guy that can do this, making him one of the most important men on the planet and a reason for gruesome warfare between the factions.
 Joining Long Range is a spry young adventurer named Milt and Long Range's nemesis Belial, who is fresh off of running a willing gang bang on the girl Long Range is fond of.
 Snooze you lose.
 Leading the charge is a truck driver named The Barrel, who will drive the boys and bikes deep into the East and let them off to run 'n gun to Sangria.
 It's these middle chapters that are outrageously fun.